Notice a common theme among the top five most visited retail websites worldwide?

 Founded in Germany in 2008, Zalando started as a shoe retailer and has since evolved into a fashion and lifestyle marketplace active in 20+ markets across Europe.
 As of 2023, this e-commerce marketplace accumulated over 50 million active customers and €10.14 billion in revenue — up 9% compared to 2020.

-Two marketing strategies were instrumental to Zalando’s success: influencer marketing and a robust customer loyalty program.
+Two marketing strategies were instrumental in Zalando’s success: influencer marketing and a robust customer loyalty program.

 Influencer marketing